certbot/certbot/docs/challenges.rst

 * Manual plugin: (DNS-01 or HTTP-01) Either tells you what changes to make to your configuration or updates your DNS records using an external script (for DNS-01) or your webroot (for HTTP-01).
 Use the Manual plugin if you have the technical knowledge to make configuration changes yourself when asked to do so.
-  Note that this will prevent automated renewal of your certificate using `certbot renew`.

 Tips for Challenges
 -------------------